webaverse/docs/docs/user-guides/2-using-xrpackages.md

 > ![Save world screen](/img/xrpackage-edit-save-world.png)

-The unique URL for each world will let you come back to it at any time to edit, or even share with others!
+The unique URL for each world will let you come back to it at any time to edit, or share with others!

 **We can now move onto learning [how to use Avatars](./3-using-avatars.md)!**